pivotal-cf/docs-cloudbees/Jenkins.html.md

 To install CloudBees Jenkins Enterprise for Pivotal CF, follow the procedure for installing Pivotal Ops Manager tiles:

-1. Download the product file from [Pivotal Network](https://network.pivotal.io/)
+1. Download the product file from [Pivotal Network](https://network.pivotal.io/).
-1. Upload the product file to your Ops Manager installation
+1. Upload the product file to your Ops Manager installation.
-1. Click **Add** next to the uploaded product description in the Ops Manager `Available Products` view to add this product to your staging area
+1. Click **Add** next to the uploaded product description in the Ops Manager `Available Products` view to add this product to your staging area.
-1. Click the newly added tile to review any configurable options
+1. Click the newly added tile to review any configurable options.
-1. Click **Apply Changes** to install the service
+1. Click **Apply Changes** to install the service.

 This product requires Pivotal CF version 1.3 or greater.